-- 36.3.1 The United Kingdom emitted 532,373,000 tonnes of carbon dioxide in 2005, compared to approximately 558,000,000 tonnes in 1990.
-This constitutes an approximate 4.5% saving from 1990.
-The Royal Borough emitted approximately 1,417,000 tonnes of carbon dioxide in 2005 1,422,000 tonnes of carbon dioxide in 201011 The Climate Change Act 2008 requires a reduction in CO emissions of at least26% by 2020 and 60% by 2050, against a 1990 baseline.
-The government has recently increased this target to 80% by 2050, which will require far more aggressive measures to reduce CO emissions. - 36.3.2 Global average temperatures have risen by nearly 0.8 °C since the late 19th century and risen by about 0.2 °C per decade over the past 25 years.
-This warming is, in part, from the greenhouse effect, i.e the result of the interaction of certain atmospheric gases with solar and terrestrial radiation12. - 36.3.3 In 2005, the Royal Borough emitted an estimated 8.06 tonnes of C0 per capita, which is above the London average of 6.45 tonnes but below the national average of 8.84 tonnes13. - 36.3.4 The Climate Change Strategy 2008 to 2015 states that 57% of the Royal Borough's carbon dioxide emissions are from commercial uses (including shops, offices and hotels), compared to 45% nationally; 28% from domestic sources, compared to 27% nationally; and 15% from road transport, compared to 28% nationally. - 36.3.5 Although a higher proportion of the Borough's emissions arise from industrial and commercial uses, DEFRA's projections show that a significant proportion of CO ings can be made within the domestic sector14. - 36.3.6 Environmental policy suggests that greenhouse gas emissions can be greatly reduced by significantly reducing the amount of heat and energy we use in our buildings, through energy efficient design, materials and construction, such as maximising natural heating and ventilation.
+- 36.3.2 Global average temperatures have risen by nearly 0.8 °C since the late 19th century and risen by about 0.2 °C per decade over the past 25 years.
+This warming is, in part, from the greenhouse effect, i.e the result of the interaction of certain atmospheric gases with solar and terrestrial radiation10. - 36.3.3 In 2005, the Royal Borough emitted an estimated 8.06 tonnes of C2 per capita, which is above the London average of 6.45 tonnes but below the national average of 8.84 tonnes11. - 36.3.4 The Climate Change Strategy 2008 to 2015 states that 57% of the Royal Borough's carbon dioxide emissions are from commercial uses (including shops, offices and hotels), compared to 45% nationally; 28% from domestic sources, compared to 27% nationally; and 15% from road transport, compared to 28% nationally. - 36.3.5 Although a higher proportion of the Borough's emissions arise from industrial and commercial uses, DEFRA's projections show that a significant proportion of CO ings can be made within the domestic sector12. - 36.3.6 Environmental policy suggests that greenhouse gas emissions can be greatly reduced by significantly reducing the amount of heat and energy we use in our buildings, through energy efficient design, materials and construction, such as maximising natural heating and ventilation.
 Supplying the heat and energy we require locally, through decentralised district heat and energy networks and renewable sources, also minimises greenhouse gas emissions, minimises heat and energy lost during its transportation and contributes to securing heat and energy supply for the future.